root-11/maslite/readme.md

 * Messages which have `None` as receiver are considered broadcasts.
 The logic is that if you don't know who exactly you are sending it to, send it it to `None`, and you might get a response if any other agent react on the topic of the message.
-The magic behind the scenes is handled by the schedulers mailmanager (`mailman`) which keeps track of all topics that any `Agent` subscribes to.
+The magic behind the scenes is handled by the schedulers mail manager which keeps track of all topics that any `Agent` subscribes to.
 By convention the topic of the message should be `self.__class__.__name__`.

 * Messages which have a `class.__name__` as receiver, will be received by all agents of that class.
+This is configured when the agent is added to the scheduler in `s.add(agent)`

 * Messages which have a particular UUID as receiver, will be received by the agent holding that UUID.
 If anyone other agent is tracking that UUID, by subscribing to it, then the tracking agent will receive a `deepcopy` of the message, and not the original.
+If the message has a `copy` method, this will be used instead of deepcopy.

 * To get the UUID of the sender the method `msg.sender` is available.

-* To subscribe/unsubscribe to messages the agents should use the `subscribe` function directly.
+* To subscribe/unsubscribe during runtime the agents should use the `subscribe` function directly.

-These methods are run when the agent is added (`setup`) to, or removed from (`teardown`), the scheduler.
-The internal operation of the agents `run` method guarantees this:

-    def run(self):
-        """ The main operation of the Agent. """ if not self.is_setup():
-            self.setup()
-        if not self._quit:
-            self.update()
-        if self._quit:
-            self.teardown()

-The can extend the setup methods either by writing their own `self.setup`-method (_recommended approach_).

 ### How to load data from a database connection

 When agents are added to the scheduler `setup` is run.
-When agents are removed from MASlite `teardown` is run.
+When agents are removed from `teardown` is run.

-if agents are added and removed iteratively, they will load their state during `setup` and store it during `teardown` from some database.
+if agents are added and removed iteratively, they should load their state during `setup` and store it during `teardown` from some database.
 It is not necessary to let the scheduler know where the database is.
 The agents can keep track of this themselves.

-Though the user might find it attractice to use  `uuid` to identify, a particular `Agent` the user should keep in mind that the UUID is unique with __every__ creation and destruction of the agent.
-To expect or rely on the UUID to be persistent would lead to logical fallacy.
+Though the user might find it attractive to use `uuid` to identify, a particular `Agent` the user should set the `uuid` in `super().__init__(uuid="this")`, as a the `uuid` otherwise will be given be the scheduler.

-The user must use`setup` and `teardown` and include a naming convention that assures that the agent doesn't depend on the UUID.
-For example:

-    # get the data from the previously stored agent
-    begin transaction:
-        id = SELECT agent_id FROM stored_agents WHERE agent_alive == False LIMIT 1;
-        UPDATE stored_agents WHERE agent_id == id VALUES (agent_live = TRUE);
-        properties = SELECT * FROM stored_agents WHERE agent_id == id;
-    end transaction;
-    # Finally let the agent load the properties:
-    self.load(properties)

-An approach such as above assures that the agent that is revived has no dependency to the UUID.

 ### Getting started